 51 Pages Posted: 18 Jan 2015 Last revised: 9 Oct 2017

 When markups are high, new innovators can aggressively undercut incumbents to capture market share.
-Sensitivity to entry risk intensifies during times of high profit margins, and in high average markup industries.
-We show that strategic interactions among firms in product markets provide a risk amplification mechanism and an endogenous source of time-varying risks.
-Our estimated general equilibrium asset pricing model explains a sizable equity premium, predictable excess returns, and an initially downward-sloping term structure of equity.
-Consistent with the data, the model predicts that higher markups are associated with higher expected returns, both in the time-series and in the cross-section.
+Sensitivity to entry risk intensifies during times of high profit margins.
+We show that strategic interactions among firms in product markets provide a significant endogenous source of time-varying risks.
+Our general equilibrium production-based asset pricing model explains a sizable equity premium and predictable excess returns.
+Consistent with the data, the model predicts that higher markups are associated with higher expected returns.

-Keywords: Imperfect competition, strategic interactions, time-varying risk premia, stock return predictability, markups, entry and exit, recursive preferences
+Keywords: Production-based asset pricing, time-varying risk premia, stock return predictability, strategic interactions, recursive preferences

 Suggested Citation: Suggested Citation